BIG PHARMA EARNINGS WATCH: ELI LILLY

-- This year, Eli Lilly increased prices over a dozen times – including top-selling diabetes drug Trulicity.
+- In 2020, Eli Lilly increased prices over a dozen times – including top-selling diabetes drug Trulicity.

-Stay tuned as we continue to monitor Q1 earnings announcements from brand name drug makers over the coming weeks.
-Check out the key takeaways from Q1 earnings calls from Johnson & Johnson and Roche HERE and HERE.
+Follow along as we continue to monitor fourth quarter earnings announcements from brand name drug companies.
+Check out the key takeaways from Q4 earnings calls from Johnson & Johnson and Novartis HERE.